Nivea (singer): 2015–2022: Mirrors, The Randy Watson Collection, collaborations and "Virginia"

 In October 2015, Nivea revealed that she would be releasing two albums simultaneously through her own record label.
 One of the projects was originally titled The Randy Watson Collection, which would be an acoustic LP, with her father behind the production.
 According to the singer, Randy Watson will explore a love story between herself and two men, and is influenced by neo soul and pop.
 The second project will be titled Mirrors and will be an R&B album with urban undertones.

 In early 2018, she announced she was working with Wash House Entertainment.
 She collaborated with Snypa on the song, "This Way", which was released in January.
 In April, she announced and premiered her new single "Circles" in Atlanta.
 In September, she was featured on the song "Dope New Gospel" on ex-boyfriend Lil Wayne's album Tha Carter V, which was released on September 28, 2018.
 The album debuted at number one on the Billboard 200.
 The following day, she released the single, "Circles".

 On September 16, 2019, she was featured on the song, "Oh Oh", by rapper SugaCane.
 On September 26, 2019, she released her album, Mirrors, including the single, "Circles".

 In 2021, Nivea appeared on the reality show BET Presents: The Encore alongside former girl group members Shamari Devoe (of Blaque), 702 sisters Irish & LeMisha Grinstead, Cherish twins Fallon & Felisha King, Pamela Long (of Total), Aubrey O'Day (of Danity Kane), and Kiely Williams (of 3LW & The Cheetah Girls).

 On January 7, 2022, Nivea released a new single, "Virginia", her first new release in 2 years.
 Ken Hamm of Soulbounce.com reviewed "Virginia" stating, "Nivea’s plight shows us that maybe love just isn’t enough.
 Over sultry keys and guitar licks, Nivea sings about a man who makes her feel warm when the world feels so cold.
 However, this love thang is a situation ship, not a relationship; she’s wifey, but not the wife" while Amethyst Music News Magazine wrote "R&B veteran/singer/songwriter Nivea is back with a new single entitled, 'Virginia.'
 On the track, the singer displays the beautiful vocals that she’s known for singing."

 2022–present: Upcoming collaboration album and Queens Court

 In mid-October 2022, she confirmed that she and singer Paula DeAnda are recording a collaborative album together; both singers have confirmed this on separate interviews in 2020.
 They claimed to have stayed in contact and planned to have a single set for a 2022 release.

 In 2023, she appeared on the first season of the Peacock dating reality series, Queens Court, alongside Evelyn Lozada and Tamar Braxton.

 Personal life

+Nivea was diagnosed with leukemia in 2026.